d-smith/ml-speciality-notes/acloud.guru/02-data-collection.md

 Features

 * Categorical
+    * aka nominal
-    * assocaited with a group, qualitative, discrete
+    * associated with a group, qualitative, discrete, unordered
+* Ordinal
+    * Like categorical except ordered
 * Continuous
     * continuous features that are values expressed as a number
     * quantitative